sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 * Some FPGA pins are designed for use as high-performance clock signals.
 * Some FPGA pins can be configured for use as differential pairs.

-Below we list all 44 PIO pins, both using their PIO number and their Xilinx I/O pin identifier (e.g. 'PIO3 (IO_L12P_T1_MRCC_16)').
+Below we list all 44 PIO pins, both using their PIO number and their Xilinx I/O pin identifier, for example 'PIO3 (IO_L12P_T1_MRCC_16)'.

 We specify whether the pins are 'clock-capable or 'regular' (i.e., non clock-capable).
 Clock capable pins are those pins for which the Xilinx I/O pin identifier contains either 'MRCC' or 'SRCC'.

 For pin pairs that can be used as differential pairs, the positive pin is shown first, the negative pin is shown last; and they are separated by a slash.

-Note that pair-capable pins don't /have/ to be used as pairs, they can also be used as two single-ended pins.
+Note that pair-capable pins don't *have* to be used as pairs, they can also be used as two single-ended pins.
 In case of using a clock-capable pair as 2 regular pins, the positive pin of the pair can be used as a single-ended clock input.

 #### Clock-capable differential PIO pairs (6 pairs, 12 pins)